aotter/trek-sdk-docs/iOS/README.md

 # IOS

+- 2020/09/24 release `3.4.2`
+	- fix SuprAd may get erro when video play to end.
 - 2020/08/26 release `3.4.1`
   - support Google-IMA-SDK 3.12.1 at least
 - 2020/08/25 release `3.3.6`
   - enable bitcode
   - remove all UIWebView in SDK